rage-rb/rage/README.md

 Inspired by [Deno](https://deno.com) and built on top of [Iodine](https://github.com/rage-rb/iodine), this is a Ruby web framework that is based on the following design principles:

 * **Rails compatible API** - Rails' API is clean, straightforward, and simply makes sense.
-I believe it was one of the reasons why Rails was so successful in the past.
+It was one of the reasons why Rails was so successful in the past.

-* **High performance** - some think performance is not a major metric for a framework, but I don't believe it's true.
+* **High performance** - some think performance is not a major metric for a framework, but it's not true.
 Poor performance is a risk, and in today's world, companies refuse to use risky technologies.

 * **API-only** - the only technology we should be using to create web UI is JavaScript.
-I recommend checking out [Vite](https://vitejs.dev) if you don't know where to start.
+Check out [Vite](https://vitejs.dev) if you don't know where to start.

 * **Acceptance of modern Ruby** - the framework includes a fiber scheduler, which means your code never blocks while waiting on IO.